r4d4m4n71s/cicd_tools/README.md

 # Install the package
 pip install cicd_tools

-# Create a new project
+# Create a new project (using long option)
+cicd_tools --create
+# or with short option
-cicd_tools create
+cicd_tools -c

-# Work with an existing project
+# Work with an existing project (using long option)
+cicd_tools --app
+# or with short option
+cicd_tools -a

+# Initialize configuration (using long option)
+cicd_tools --init
+# or with short option
+cicd_tools -i

+# Display version information
+cicd_tools -v
+# or
+cicd_tools --version

+# Display help information
+cicd_tools -h
+# or
+cicd_tools --help

+# Enable development tasks (using long option)
+cicd_tools --enable
+# or with short option
-cicd_tools app
+cicd_tools -e
 ```

 ### Table of Contents